QuantEcon/lecture-python-intro/lectures/cobweb.md

 ```{exercise-start}
 :label: cobweb_ex1
 ```
-Using the default Market model and naive expectations, plot a time series simulation of supply (rather than the price).
+Using the default `Market` class and naive expectations, plot a time series simulation of supply (rather than the price).

 Show, in particular, that supply also cycles.